 KPDSB is an equal opportunity employer.
 The Keewatin-Patricia District School Board encourages applications from people with disabilities.
 Accommodations are available on request for candidates taking part in all aspects of the selection process.

 401 Bay Street, Suite 1400, Toronto, ON M5H 2Y4

 Late Start Day

 Late Start Day involves students in grades 7-12.
 Approximately once per month, on late start days, these students begin their classes at 10:15.
-The next late start day will be Tuesday, March 19th.
+The next Late Start Day is scheduled for .....Forthcoming

 Hockey Canada Skills Academy at Ignace School